vyshnav-chikku/Reactjs-Projects/README.md

 framer-motion-tutorial-app: https://framer-tutorial-app.web.app/

-## These projects are learned from youtube videos
+## These projects are from youtube videos